Artur-Mzyk/Analiza_i_bazy_danych/Lab2/Society_Fear_of_Earthquake/Documents/readme.md

 1. Data analysis may be performed on any software which allows to install Python.
 To run the command files there need to be installed 2 packages:
 * pandas
 * matplotlib.
-2. Onto the replicator's computer there should be copied:
+2. Onto the replicator's computer there should be copied the files listed below:
 * Original_Data/earthquake_data.csv
 * Command_Files/data_processing.ipynb
-* Command_Files/data_appendix.ipynb files.\
+* Command_Files/data_appendix.ipynb.

 There also need to be created 2 empty folders:
 * Analysis_Data
 * Analysis_Data/Data_Appendix_Output.